apache/sling-old-svn-mirror/contrib/launchpad/testing/README.md

-Apache Sling Launchpad Testing module
+# Apache Sling Launchpad Contrib Testing

+This module is part of the [Apache Sling](https://sling.apache.org) project.

 This module builds a Sling webapp using bundles from the trunk, and runs integration tests (that were previously in the launchpad/webapp